|

 The only information I have on the Beaver Quick Change Shank is taken from units I have in hand.

-I have no idea if there is a "standard" that defines the shank or if its a Beaver Tool proprietary shank.
+I have no idea if there is an "industry standard" that defines the shank or if its a Beaver Tool proprietary shank.

 The following dimensions are average caliper measurements, so use them accordingly.